MicrosoftDocs/win32/desktop-src/SecAuthN/load-balancing-using-schannel.md

 ---
-Description: 'Each server can set a MachineID registry key value in the registry that gets set as a fixed part of the session ID.' ms.assetid: '1B373496-1C1B-4D4B-8CAC-B572C58E43A2'
+Description: Each server can set a MachineID registry key value in the registry that gets set as a fixed part of the session ID. ms.assetid: 1B373496-1C1B-4D4B-8CAC-B572C58E43A2
-title: Load balancing using Schannel
+title: Load balancing using Schannel ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Load balancing using Schannel